 - BPPM 30.55 – Refunds

 - BPPM 30.58 – Returned Checks – Prevention and Processing

-There are restrictions on gifts WSU employees may receive individually – see Ethics Guide.
+There are restrictions on gifts WSU employees may receive individually – see Ethics in Public Service.
 The University may receive gifts without such restriction.
 WSU Foundation Gift Accounting should be notified when gifts or donations are received.
 Policies for the proper accountability of funds in transit from donor to department to Gift Accounting have been established and should be followed.